-In principle, an entity shall allocate the transaction price to each performance obligation identified in the contract on a relative stand-alone selling price.
-However, the transaction price of certain of our arrangements is allocated to a single performance obligation since the transfer of a license is considered to be combined with the performance of research and development services.
+In principle, an entity shall allocate the transaction price to each performance obligation identified in the contract on a relative stand-alone selling price basis.
+As our ongoing license and collaboration arrangements only contain one single performance obligation, the transaction price is entirely allocated to this single performance obligation.